sovereign/sovereign/README.md

 ### Reboots

 You will need to manually enter the password for any encrypted volumes on reboot.
 This is not Sovereign-specific, but rather a function of how EncFS works.
 This will necessitate SSHing into your machine after reboot, or accessing it via a console interface if one is available to you.
+Once you're in, run this:

+    encfs /encrypted /decrypted --public

 It is possible that some daemons may need to be restarted after you enter your password for the encrypted volume(s).
 Some services may stall out while looking for resources that will only be available once the `/decrypted` volume is available and visible to daemon user accounts.